We believe in the power of work.

 As the Senior Manager for Strategic Partnerships, Rachelle is the Military Liaison and oversees the military spouse and veteran recruitment program.
 Rachelle liaises with military installations in the United States, as well as numerous military affiliated organizations and partnerships.

 Additionally, Rachelle serves as the manager of the Athlete Career and Education Program, a program designed to provide Olympic and Paralympic athletes with career counseling, job placement assistance and employment opportunities.
 In this role, Rachelle works closely with the U.S. Olympic & Paralympic Committee to support Team USA athletes.
 Rachelle also oversees an experienced worker program, designed specifically for workers over the age of 50.

-Rachelle is a Navy spouse currently based in Belgium.
+Rachelle is a Navy spouse currently based in Europe.
 She earned her bachelor and master’s degrees in communication from California State University – Fresno.

 Sonji FarrellSupport Manager

 Sonji has over 25 years of experience in administrative, operational and office management capacities with a proven track record of strong performance in high-volume, high-pressure environments.
 Having held administrative roles in the legal, IT, healthcare and telecommunications industries for senior management, she has extensive experience working with senior executives and their teams.
 She serves as the Support Manager for the Adecco Group US Foundation.